sososkxksodkd/Amogus/README.md

                 local target = guards[1]
                 local tRoot = target:FindFirstChild("HumanoidRootPart")
                 local tHum = target:FindFirstChildOfClass("Humanoid")

+                if not tRoot or not tHum then
+                    task.wait(0.1)
+                    continue
+                end

                 if tRoot and tHum then
                     if CheckHPAndFailsafe(root, hum) then continue end